American Indian College: Campus

 The campus centers around the Alta Washburn multi-purpose building, built in 1972, which houses the Dorothy L. Cummings Library and the John McPherson Education Center.
 The Henson Memorial Chapel, finished in 1978, is an arrowhead-shaped building that houses both a chapel and the offices of the president, dean of students, and director of student services.
 Most classes take place in the Lee Academic Center.
 Other notable buildings include the Charles W.H.
 Scott Student Center, the Rodger Cree Student Union, the Washburn and Gannon Dormitories, and the Ramsey Cafeteria.

 Student life

-All SAGU AIC students are required to participate in religious activities regularly.
+All Nelson AIC students are required to participate in religious activities regularly.
 The college requires attendance at all chapel services and weekly dormitory devotions.
-SAGU AIC encourages students to be fully committed Christians in all aspects of life.
+Nelson AIC encourages students to be fully committed Christians in all aspects of life.
 Student organizations include the Associated Student Body.

 Athletics

-SAGU AIC has women's and men's basketball teams.
+Nelson AIC has men's basketball and baseball, men's and women's soccer, plus women's basketball and softball.
 There is a gymnasium on campus where students can participate in athletic activities or practice.
+The Nelson AIC Warriors won the men's basketball NCCAA National Championship in 2024.